Intel: Charity

-In November 2014, Intel designed a Paddington Bear statue—themed "Little Bear Blue"—one of fifty statues created by various celebrities and companies which were located around London.
+In November 2014, Intel designed a Paddington Bear statue—themed "Little Bear Blue"—, one of fifty statues created by various celebrities and companies which were located around London, England.
 Created prior to the release of the film Paddington, the Intel-designed statue was located outside Framestore in Chancery Lane, London, a British visual-effects company which uses Intel technology for films including Paddington.
 The statues were then auctioned to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).

 Sponsorships

 Intel sponsors the Intel Extreme Masters, a series of international esports tournaments.
-It was also a sponsor for the Formula 1 teams BMW Sauber and Scuderia Ferrari together with AMD, AT&T, Pernod Ricard, Diageo and Vodafone.
+It was also a sponsor of the Formula One teams BMW Sauber, Toyota, Caterham, and McLaren (since 2026).
 In 2013, Intel became a sponsor of FC Barcelona.
 In 2017, Intel became a sponsor of the Olympic Games, lasting from the 2018 Winter Olympics to the 2024 Summer Olympics.
 In 2024, Intel and Riot Games had an annual sponsorship valued at US$5 million, and one with JD Gaming for US$3.3 million.
 The company also had a sponsorship with Global Esports.